mrosas47/ismtchile/README.md

 ### General

-The R package `ismtchile` was created to fecilitate the calculation and distribution of the Socio Material Territorial Indicator (ISMT), an indicator created by <a href='https://www.observatoriodeciudades.com/'> Observatorio de Ciudades UC</a>. </br> The ISMT was created based on 4 socio-material indices with territorial specificity.
+The R package `ismtchile` was created to fecilitate the calculation and distribution of the Socio Material Territorial Indicator (ISMT), an indicator created by Observatorio de Ciudades UC. </br> The ISMT was created based on 4 socio-material indices with territorial specificity.
 These indices are the scholarity of the head of household, the materials of the dwelling, overcrowding and number of households within the same dwelling.

 #### Scholarity of the head of household